Stinger - Chapter 1

 Murph shrugged.
 “I wouldn’t even fix it.
 If that’s the only issue, I’d say you’re set, my friend.”

-Gar tapped the bulkhead as he passed under it, heading back to the main cabin.
-They both eyed the large oak beam, silently acknowledging its presence.
+Gar tapped the bulkhead as he passed under it, sliding past Murph.
+They both eyed the large oak beam under the mast-, silently acknowledging its presence.

 Gar ran his hand over a brass oil lamp mounted on a gimbal.
 “How about this?”

 Murph grinned.
-“Yeah, I can see you reading Moby-Dick by lamplight.”
+“Yeah, I can see you reading Moby-Dick by lamplight, but knowing you it’d be about Socrates chained up in a cave.”

-“His son’s not really a boat guy, but I’m sure he’d winterized it.
+“My only worry is that the son’s not really a boat guy.
 I just want to check if the hoses are off.”

-They removed the steps and the panel covering the engine compartment, revealing a brutish-blue diesel engine packed tightly inside.
+They removed the steps and the panel covering the engine compartment, revealing a brutish-blue diesel engine packed neatly inside.

-“Yanmar diesel,” Gar said, surprised.
-“I know for sure that’s not original, but these things just run and run.”
+“Yanmar,” Gar said, surprised.
+“That’s not original, but these things run and run.”

 “No Atomic 4?”
 Murph raised an eyebrow.

-Murph chuckled.
-“Even if you run the blower for five minutes, you still push that start button thinking, here we go. . .”
-He let his voice go high-pitched for effect.
+Murph laughed.
+“Even if you run the blower for five minutes, you still push the button and it’s like — here we go.”
+He let his voice go fasetto for effect.

-He put both hands on the flywheel and turned it.
-The engine spun freely until it hit compression.
+Gar pulled hard on the alternator belt and the engine spun freely until it hit compression.

 “Feels good,” Gar said, standing up.
 “I’ll take a few pictures to look over later.”

 “Keeping the name, right?”
-Murph asked from the cockpit.
+Murph called from the cockpit.

 “Absolutely!”
 Gar replied, glancing up from his phone.
 “If I changed that, you and half the people on this river would kill me.”